Welcome to Year 3!

 Mrs Massey teaches all day on a Monday, Tuesday and a Wednesday morning.
 Mrs Bruce teaches (covers planning time) on a Wednesday afternoon.
 Mrs Litchfield teaches all day on a Thursday and Friday.
 Our door is always open, so please come and see us if you have any questions or messages.
 On this page you will find useful information about our learning and ways you can help your child at home.

 Your child receives a topic grid each half term/term with a selection of activities to choose from that must be completed and handed in by the end of the half term/term.
 See the link at the bottom of the page for this term's grid.

 On a Friday, your child receives weekly spellings to practise for the spelling test the following Thursday.

 On a Thursday, your child completes a times table challenge (with 10 multiplication questions and 10 division).
-They then receive their score on a Friday. when your child scores 18 or more, they move onto the next times table.
+They then receive their score on a Friday.
+When your child scores 18 or more two weeks in a row, they move onto the next times table.

 In KS2 we all follow the No Nonsense Spelling programme.
 Each week children have lessons on how to spell the patterns needed to be successful spellers for their age group.
 Recent patterns include ‘ch’ making the ‘k’ sound, as in ‘Christmas’, and homophones (words that sound the same, but are spelt differently have different meanings).
+A selection of these words are then sent home on a Friday for the children to practise for their spelling test the following Thursday.
 See below for a copy of the Year 3/4 spelling list from the National Curriculum.